 I am Kirsty… fa kens fit else

-I am from Aberdeenshire and studying towards my MLitt in Creative writing at The University of Aberdeen.
+I am from Aberdeenshire and a graduate of The University of Aberdeen, completing both an MA in English and Scottish Literature (1st) and an MLitt in Creative Writing (with distinction).
 I also paint, with no training or expertise, just eagerness.

 I write very short things, short poems, short stories, because I like everything to be precise and concise.
 I paint very bright things with heavy lines and bold texture because I like to see the painting and what is happening on the canvas.